 (4) A company may reject applications for a DER facility under this section if the company can demonstrate specific reliability or safety reasons why the DER should not be interconnected at the requested site.
 In such an event, the company must work with the customer to attempt to resolve such problems to their mutual satisfaction.

-(5) A company must make all reasonable efforts to seek methods to safely and reliably interconnect DER facilities that will export power.
-This may include switching service to a radial feed if practical and if acceptable to the customer.
+(5) A company must make all reasonable efforts to seek methods to safely and reliably interconnect DER facilities under 50 kW that will export less than 25 kW of power.

 (h) Pre-Interconnection studies for network interconnection of DERs.
 Prior to charging a pre-interconnection study fee for a network interconnection of a DER, a company must first advise the customer of the potential problems associated with interconnection of a DER with its network system.
 For potential interconnections to network systems there will be no pre-interconnection study fee assessed for a facility with inverter systems under 20 kW.
 For all other facilities the company may charge the customer a fee to offset its costs incurred in the conduct of the pre-interconnection study.
 In those instances where a company conducts a pre-interconnection study, the following requirements apply: